 Continuing to serve students and graduates with high-quality degree programmes, many students find themselves easily equipped to pursue top careers in technology and engineering at many of the neighboring companies.

-Moreover, according to the American Society for Engineering Education rankings, UT Dallas’s Computer Science and Electrical Engineering Master’s programmes are among the highest-ranking programmes in the U.S. No wonder UT Dallas is such a popular destination for young students from all over the world who are looking for STEM degree options in the U.S.!
+Moreover, according to the American Society for Engineering Education rankings, UT Dallas’s Computer Science and Electrical Engineering Master’s programmes are among the highest-ranking study programmes in the U.S. No wonder UT Dallas is such a popular destination for young international students from all over the world who are looking for STEM degree options in the U.S.!

 You can now apply with Studyportals to our partner universities in the U.S. You can apply whenever you want, and it won't cost you anything.